 Rhode Island Licensing Overview for a Cosmetologist

-Licensing for cosmetologist in Rhode Island is controlled by the State of Rhode Island Department of Health – Board of Barbering & Hairdressing.
+Licensing for a cosmetologist in Rhode Island is controlled by the State of Rhode Island Department of Health – Board of Barbering & Hairdressing.

 General Guidelines for a Cosmetologist in Rhode Island